Identification of Causal Diffusion Effects Under Structural Stationarity: Introduction

-This paper proposes stationary causal DAGs (Section~\ref{sec:frame}) to overcome a dilemma of existing approaches, which have either been agnostic about the underlying DAG or assumed full knowledge of its structure.
-On the one hand, causal diffusion analysis without any DAG structure has been intractable due to contextual confounding and homophily bias.
-On the other hand, researchers often cannot justify their full knowledge of the underlying DAG structure in applied contexts.
-Stationary causal DAGs use a simple time-invariant structure to formalize the underlying causal diffusion process, without assuming its full structure.
-They only require the existence of causal relationships among variables -- not the effect or sign of such causal relationships -- to be stable over time.
+To address this long-standing challenge, we examine the identification of causal diffusion effects under a new assumption of {\it structural stationarity}, which formalizes diffusion processes with a causal directed acyclic graph (DAG) approach \citep{pearl2000causality, ogburn2014DAG}.
+In particular, we assume that the underlying causal DAG belongs to a class of dynamic causal DAGs \citep{dean1989model, pearl2001bayesian}, which repeat nonparametric causal substructure over time (Section~\ref{subsec:dagIden}).
+Thus, the structural stationarity assumption requires the existence of causal relationships among variables --- not the effect or sign of such relationships --- to be stable over time.
+This is in contrast to a usual DAG-based approach that assumes a specific causal DAG and the full knowledge of its structure, which may be difficult to justify in applied contexts.
+Instead, we propose methodologies that have the same statistical guarantees for any causal DAG within the general class of dynamic causal DAGs.

-Making use of this general class of stationary causal DAGs, I first propose a new statistical test of the no omitted confounders assumption (Section~\ref{sec:placebo}).
-I prove that the proposed test -- using a lagged dependent variable -- can detect a wide class of biases all at once, including contextual confounding and homophily bias.
-With this test, researchers can statistically evaluate whether they adjust for all relevant confounders, rather than simply assuming the validity of their confounder adjustment.
-Formally, this placebo test assesses whether a lagged dependent variable is conditionally independent of the treatment variable.
-Statistical properties of this test are based on a new theorem, which states that under stationary causal DAGs, the no omitted confounders assumption is equivalent to the conditional independence of a lagged dependent variable and the treatment variable.
+Under the structural stationarity, we first develop a placebo test that uses a lagged dependent variable to detect a wide class of biases, including contextual confounding and homophily bias (Section~\ref{subsec:placebo}).
+It assesses whether a lagged dependent variable is conditionally independent of the treatment variable.
+We prove statistical properties of the test based on a new theorem, which states that under the structural stationarity, the no omitted confounders assumption is equivalent to the conditional independence of a lagged dependent variable and the treatment variable.
+This proof exploits the structure of back-door paths \citep{pearl1995causal} and the graphical representation of the no omitted confounders assumption \citep*{shpitser2012validity} under the structural stationarity.